Pareidolia in Abstract Art: The Fascinating Phenomenon

 How visual information is processed in the human brain?

 Seeing faces in everyday objects or other familiar shapes is a normal human condition.
-It relates to how the brain process visual information.
+It relates to how the brain processes visual information.

 The brain processes vast amounts of visual information and within 13 milliseconds it makes predictions about what we are seeing or perceiving to see.
 Such predictions and interpretations could be influenced by personal experience.

 Our brains are hard-wired to understand our environment and, particularly people.
-The brain works very hard and tries to look and interprets human-like intention in everything around us.
+The brain works very hard and tries to look and interpret human-like intentions in everything around us.

 The sense we rely on the most in our daily activities is vision.
 Our brains’ processing of images is incredibly sophisticated and intricate.
 Humans are incredibly skilled at recognising meaningful patterns, shapes and objects from random data.